Sam-technical/mutunes/README.md

 # mutunes
-This Website is for listen musical &amp; for tunes purpose .
+This Website is for musical and for tunes purpose .